conan-io/docs/mastering/editable_packages.rst

    This file can be very handy inside a company where all the packages have the same layout.

-As you can see, you can use inside these files some **placeholders** that will be substituted with the values of the ``settings`` and the ``options`` of the package.
+As you can see, you can use some **placeholders** inside these files that will be substituted with the values of the ``settings`` and the ``options`` of the package.

-About the precedence if both files are present, Conan will use the one inside the repository if present, then the one in the Conan cache, and if none is available, Conan will fallback to the directories defined in the ``package_info`` method of the recipe itself but related to the path where the editable package has been linked to.
+Regarding the precedence if both files are present, Conan will use the one inside the repository if present, then the one in the Conan cache, and if none is available, Conan will fallback to the directories defined in the ``package_info`` method of the recipe itself but relative to the path where the editable package has been linked to.

 Using a package in editable mode
 --------------------------------